katakombi/CardanoLive/catalyst/PLAN.md

   * setup wallets and downloads blockchain
 * User can stake/unstake/redelegate/receive/send Ada
 * After usage power down the PC
+* If multiple sticks are desired it can be duplicated by cloning the system partition on a stick with a similar size

 ## Tasks